Instruction in the use of the Library's resources and services is available through a variety of options.

 International Students' Reception

 UVM offers a variety of summer programs to students of all ages from diverse backgrounds.
-The Bailey/Howe Reference Division works with instructors in these programs to tailor library instruction sessions to the students' academic levels and disciplines.
+The Howe Library Information & Instructional Services (I&IS) division works with instructors in these programs to tailor library instruction sessions to the students' academic levels and disciplines.

 Ad Hoc Programs

-The Bailey/Howe Library welcomes opportunities to instruct members of the UVM community in library research.
+The Howe Library welcomes opportunities to instruct members of the UVM community in library research.
 We are happy to meet with groups for workshops tailored to the needs of the group.

 As time and space permit we are available to conduct short workshops for community groups, however; our first priority is to the UVM community.